microsoft/PowerBI-visuals-sampleBarChart/Tutorial/Locale.md

 Each of these bar charts was created under different locale (English, Basque and Hindi).

-The BarChart contructor now has a `locale` member which is instantiated in the constructor with the host `locale` instance.
+The BarChart constructor now has a `locale` member which is instantiated in the constructor with the host `locale` instance.

 ```typescript
     private locale: string;